Close

 Empowering your child calls upon keen skills of observation, and an ability to reach a point of sharing where the things that you discuss reveal far more than they’re saying directly.

-Aversion and isolation are an excuse to allow anxiety to breed depression and lead many children astray from their aspirations and dreams.
+Aversion and isolation are an excuse to allow anxiety to breed depression, lead many children astray from their aspirations and dreams, and result in friendship issues.

 Do you help kids make friends?
 Any bonding advice that could help another family?
 We encourage you to share your thoughts, insight, and experiences in the comments below.